Using the Alunite Shift as an Indicator in Gold Exploration

 Alunite sample.
 Alunites are important pathfinder minerals in both gold and copper systems.

 EZ-ID mineral identification software can be usewd to identify alunite and other associated minerals including jarosite, kaolinitie, dickite, pyrophyllite and zunyite.
-With two libraries of 600 minerals and 1600 spectra, EZ-ID matches the high resolution scan of your target sample to a known library spectra.
+With three libraries of 1100 minerals and 2600 spectra, EZ-ID matches the high resolution scan of your target sample to a known library spectra.